neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 ---
-title: Setup Clerk with Neon Authorize
+title: Set up Clerk with Neon Authorize
 subtitle: Integrate Clerk with Neon Authorize to secure your application at the database level
 enableTableOfContents: true
-isDraft: true
 ---

 <InfoBlock>